HeroicHitesh/konfhub/front-end/README.md

 [ ] Pagination to show limited conferences on first page [ ] Add Filter feature
 [ ] Sort by dates
+[ ] Set default image if fetched imageURL is not working

 # In-progress